Briefing document

 Introduction

-What are employee ownership trusts?
+What are EOTs?

-Employee ownership trusts are a form of trust that own shares in a trading company or the principal company of a trading group and which operate for the benefit of that company or group’s employees.
+EOTs are a form of trust that own shares in a trading company or the principal company of a trading group and which operate for the benefit of that company or group’s employees.
 On the basis the trust is discretionary, the trustees can decide if and when employees should be able to receive payments or other benefits from the trust.

 Tax reliefs